 - Corporate Governance Committee Ms. Howe is a corporate director.
-She was Managing Director at RBC Capital Markets in equity research from 1996 to 2008.
+She was Managing Director at RBC Capital Markets, a global investment bank, in equity research from 1996 to 2008.
 Ms. Howe specialized in the area of energy infrastructure, which included power generation, transmission and distribution, oil and gas transmission and distribution, gas processing and alternative energy.